plotly/dash-bio/CONTRIBUTING.md

 #### Step 2: Edit and commit app-specific files

 ##### Step 2a: Edit the `Procfile`
-Edit the `Procfile` in the repository to say `gunicorn tests.dashbio_demos.app_name:server`, where `app_name` is the name of the app you want to deploy in the `tests/dashbio_demos/` folder.
+Edit the `Procfile` at the root of the repository to say `gunicorn tests.dashbio_demos.app_name:server`, where `app_name` is the name of the app you want to deploy in the `tests/dashbio_demos/` folder.